EE2dev/sequence-explorer/README.md

 `categoryName()` | *string* | e.g. `sequenceExplorer.chart().categoryName("state")` sets the name of the y axis.
 The default name is "category".
 `categoryOrder()` | *array* | e.g. `sequenceExplorer.chart().categoryOrder(["A", "B", "C"])` sets the order of the categories based on an array.
 The default order is ascending.
 `colOrder()` | *array* | e.g. `sequenceExplorer.chart().colOrder(["20-40", "41-60", "61-80"])` sets the order of the columns (second additional dimension) based on an array.
 The default order is ascending.
+`correspondingCategories()` | *array* | e.g. `sequenceExplorer.chart().correspondingCategories(["home","contact"])` specifies a subset of categories which form a unit.
+An array with a subset of categories reduces the percentages shown for an event.
+The default is an array with all categories.
 `debugOn()` | *boolean* | e.g. `sequenceExplorer.chart().debug(true)` turns on/off the console.log debugging.
 The default setting is false.
 `margin()` | *integer* | e.g. `sequenceExplorer.chart().margin(10)` sets the margin in pixels for top, right, bottom, left.
 The default margin is 5 px.
 `nodePadding()` | *integer* | e.g. `sequenceExplorer.chart().nodePadding(10)` sets the y-padding between the categories in pixels.
 The default padding is 8.
 `nodeWidth()` | *integer* | e.g. `sequenceExplorer.chart().nodeWidth(20)` sets the width of a node in pixels.
 The default width is 15.
+`percentages()` | *array* | e.g. `sequenceExplorer.chart().percentages(["%event","%category"])` sets the output of the tooltip text to add a line with % of all categories at the same event.
+The first percentage element is used for labeling when transitioning on category.
+The default is ["%event"].
 `rowOrder()` | *array* | e.g. `sequenceExplorer.chart().rowOrder(["USA", "Canada", "Africa"])` sets the order of the rows (first additional dimension) based on an array.
 The default order is ascending.
 `scaleGlobal()` | *boolean* | e.g. `sequenceExplorer.chart().scaleGlobal(false)` turns on/off the global scaling mode.
 The default setting is true.
 `sequenceName()` | *string* | e.g. `sequenceExplorer.chart().sequenceName("year")` sets the name of the x axis.
 The default name is "sequence".